ryman1/keeweb-wiki/Configuration.md

     "path": "webdav-url", // full path to file, including file name, e.g. WebDAV url "options": { "user": "", "password": "" } // only for WebDAV, server auth details }],
-  "plugins": [{ // if you want to auto-install some plugins
+  "showOnlyFilesFromConfig": false, // allow to open only files from config, remove previously opened files "plugins": [{ // if you want to auto-install some plugins
     "url": "" // plugin url (you can also add "manifest", if to enforce publicKey validation) }]
-  "showOnlyFilesFromConfig": false // allow to open only files from config, remove previously opened files }
+}
 ```